MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

     ![Delete Site Collection dialog box](media/9f0418d4-04a4-406a-9f61-9aac79ae28f8.PNG)

 To empty the deleted site collection from the Recycle Bin, use PowerShell to permanently delete the site.
-For info, see [Permanently delete a deleted site](restore-deleted-site-collection.md#permanently-delete-a-deleted-site).
+For info, see the next section.

 ## Permanently delete a site by using PowerShell